9INE DEIJ TOOLKIT: FREE FOR ECIS MEMBERS

 Embedding DEI Roles Into Your School: A How-To Guide

-By now, many (we are hopeful that a majority!) of us will have realised the need to extend DEIJ activity into our schools at multiple levels, whether through work on our curriculum, our staff training, our use of language or our choices about which voices and traditions are amplified in our communities.
+By now, many (we are hopeful that it’s a majority!) of us will have realised the need to extend DEIJ activity into our schools at multiple levels, whether through work on our curriculum, our staff training, our use of language or our choices about which voices and traditions are amplified in our communities.
 One massive part of the work is centered around hiring and retention practices, not just at teacher and administrator level but across multiple roles in any given context.

 Kevin Glass, Head of Atlanta International School, has shared his team’s focus and job descriptions with us, showing how to stage a multi-level and multi-pronged approach that encourages DEI synergies across a larger school with both primary and secondary sections.
 Kevin’s approach is a useful guide for how a Head of E&I role on the AIS senior leadership team ensures that the DEI umbrella of work is embedded just as a role in Teaching and Learning, or Finance, might be.
 Our sincere thanks to Kevin for this intentional and important work.